kevL/yata/ReadMe.txt

 click on a table-cell
 LMB      - selects a cell or if already selected then starts the cell-editor, or
-           if editing a cell then a left-click on a different part of the table (either inside or outside the grid) accepts the edit LMB+Ctrl - adds or subtracts a cell from the currently selected cells RMB      - if editing a cell then a right-click on a different part of the table (either inside or outside the grid) cancels the edit
+           if editing a cell then a left-click on a different part of the table either inside or outside the grid accepts the edit LMB+Ctrl - adds or subtracts a cell from the currently selected cells RMB      - selects a cell and opens the cell context (Note that if editing a cell then a right-click on a different part of the table either inside or outside the grid also cancels the edit.)

 Note that frozen-col cells cannot be directly selected or edited.
 Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a